-- The concentration and sectoral makeup of the UK equity market, and the motivations for British market participants to diversify internationally;
+-The concentration and sectoral makeup of the U.K. equity market, as well as the motivations of U.K.-based market participants to diversify internationally;

-- Potentially complementary aspects of an S&P 500-linked investment for a broad-based British equity portfolio denominated in British pound sterling (sterling); and
+-Potentially complementary aspects of an S&P 500-linked investment for a broad-based U.K. equity portfolio denominated in British pound sterling (sterling); and

-Although this paper provides a perspective on the S&P 500 through the specific filter of an investor with an expected existing bias toward UK equities, many of our observations hold more generally for international investors considering U.S. equities.
+Although this paper provides a perspective on the S&P 500 through a specific filter of an investor with an expected existing bias toward U.K. equities, many of our observations hold more generally for international investors considering U.S. equities.

-Most market participants will have encountered the S&P 500; it is a widely referenced gauge of U.S. equity performance and a popular benchmark for investments.
-The S&P 500 contains many of the world’s largest and most recognizable companies, with a global reach of operations, customers, and revenue sources.
+Most market participants have encountered the S&P 500; it is a widely referenced gauge of U.S. equity performance and a popular benchmark for investments.
+The S&P 500 contains many of the world’s largest and most recognizable companies, with a global reach of operations, customers and revenue sources.
+Further, as a consequence of an increasing popularity and scale of S&P 500-related products, including index funds, exchange-traded funds (ETFs) and listed derivatives such as futures and options, the typical cost and barriers to entry for S&P 500-linked investments have fallen over time.